Why Does My Comforter Make Me Sweat? The Sleep Microclimate Explained

 Absolutely.
 Wool naturally absorbs and releases moisture vapor, keeping your microclimate stable and preventing humidity spikes.
 That’s why wool comforters are favored by hot sleepers and people with temperature swings—they keep you warm without suffocating you with trapped heat.

-How can I fix overheating at night without changing my thermostat?
+How can I stop overheating at night without lowering the thermostat?

 The fastest fix is switching to breathable bedding: wool comforters, regenerative natural fibers, and organic cotton sheets.
 These materials improve airflow, reduce humidity buildup, and help stabilize your sleep microclimate—solving the root cause of “comforter-induced” sweating.